nesseratious/AR-Navigation/README.md

 **Navigation is ready!
 The next steps are not required, but will greatly improve user experience.**

 7. Place a FloatingIcon instance where there is a possible point of interest.
 Enter its name and a material containing its icon.
 Attach all placed FloatingIcon instances to the map segment they belong.
-8. Place Room instances that represent each room
+8. Place all Room instances that represent each room.
+Set theirs size or leave it zero for automatic size detection.
+Rooms are not required and are not used by default.
+The main reason why you can use them is to get user location in real-time by using the room as a trigger.
+Attach all placed Room instances to the map segment they belong.
 9.
 10.

-### How it works?
+### Demo Level
-1.
+The pack comes with a demo level.

-#### Requirements:
+### Requirements:
 - The device must support ARKit for iOS or ARCore for Android.
 - Scale of each segment must match it's real world scale with **the smallest possible error**.
 Even very small mismatches in scale will lead to big cascading increase in the error level depending on the distance traveled!

-## The system contains and is built on the following classes:
+### The system contains and is built on the following classes:

 #### ARWorldBase